One True King: 2022–present: New members, other ventures, and controversies

 On January 24, 2023, BruceDropEmOff left the organization.
 Three days later, he was indefinitely suspended from Twitch, citing ban evasion.
 On January 31, 2023, Emiru was announced as a new co-owner of the organization.
 She was previously in the organization solely as a content creator.
 It was also announced on the same day that ExtraEmily had joined the organization as a content creator.

-On February 5, 2024, One True King announced that WillNeff would be joining the organization as a content creator.
+On February 5, 2024, One True King announced that Will Neff would be joining the organization as a content creator.
 On October 16, 2024, Asmongold announced he was "stepping away" from his leadership roles at OTK and Starforge Systems following backlash over his comments on Palestinians affected by the Gaza war.
 On November 1, 2024, Tectone left the organization after the expiration of his three-year contract, which he decided not to renew.

 On February 21, 2025, Asmongold announced on his stream that he had left the organization.
-On May 30, 2025, WillNeff announced on Twitter that he would be leaving One True King.
+On May 30, 2025, Neff announced on Twitter that he would be leaving One True King.
 In an October 25, 2025 livestream, Emiru accused Mizkif of misconduct, including unwanted physical contact, emotional abuse, and stalking.
 Emiru and Mizkif were in a relationship for several years, ending in 2024.
 According to Emiru, Mizkif threatened to retaliate if she ever spoke about the situation.
 Mizkif denied the more serious allegations and disputed some aspects of Emiru's account.
 In response, on October 27, 2025, One True King publicly disclosed on Twitter that Mizkif was terminated from the organization "some time ago" and that he holds no stake in the organization or any of its affiliated companies.
 Following, Mizkif filed a federal lawsuit against Emiru, Asmongold, OTK Media Inc., Mythic Talent Management Inc., and King Gaming Labs Inc for reputational harm, lost earnings, and emotional distress.